 On June 15, 2015, we acquired the outstanding ownership shares of Flamstead Holdings Limited, an extruder of vinyl lineal products and manufacturer of other plastic products incorporated and registered in England and Wales, for \$131.7 million in cash, net of cash acquired, debt assumed of \$7.7 million and contingent consideration of \$10.3 million, resulting in goodwill on the transaction of approximately \$61.3 million.
 Following a pre-sale reorganization and purchase, Flamstead Holdings Limited owned 100% of the ownership shares of the following subsidiaries: HL Plastics Limited, Vintage Windows Limited, Wegoma Machinery Sales Limited (renamed in 2016 as Avantek Machinery), and Liniar Limited (collectively referred to as "HLP") each of which is registered in England and Wales.
 The purchase price was allocated to the fair value of the assets acquired and liabilities assumed.
 The agreement contained an earn-out provision which was calculated as a percentage of earnings before interest, tax and depreciation and amortization for a specified period, as defined in the purchase agreement.
 Pursuant to this earn-out provision, the former owner could select a base year upon which to calculate the earn-out (one of the next three succeeding twelve-month periods ended July 31).
 In August 2016, the former owner selected the twelve-month period ended July 31, 2016 as the measurement period for the earn-out calculation.
-The final earn-out liability totaled \$8.4 million at October 31, 2016 and was recorded as an accrued liability.
-Changes in the contingent consideration due to the passage of time and potential differences between projected and actual operating results for HLP for the earn-out period were recorded as period costs as incurred.
-We recorded expense of \$0.1 million related to the change in contingent consideration for the period from June 15, 2015 to October 31, 2015 and \$0.1 million for the year ended October 31, 2016.
-On November 7, 2016, we paid \$8.5 million to settle the earn-out, which included a foreign curren
+On November 7, 2016, we paid \$8.5 million to settle the earn-out.

 We assumed operating leases associated with the HLP acquisition for which our lessors are entities that were either wholly-owned subsidiaries or affiliates of Flamstead Holdings Limited prior to the pre-acquisition reorganization, and in which a former owner, who is now our employee, has an ownership interest.
 These leases include our primary operating facilities, a finished goods warehouse and a mixing plant.
 The lease for the manufacturing plant has a 20-year term which began in 2007, the lease for the warehouse has a 15-year term which began in 2012, and the lease for the mixing plant has a 13.5-year term which began in 2013.
-We recorded rent expense of approximately \$0.4 million pursuant to these agreements for the period June 15, 2015 to October 31, 2015 and \$1.3 million and \$1.2 million for the years ended October 31, 2016 and 2017, respectively.
-Future commitments of

-\$10.2 million under these lease arrangements are included in our operating lease commitments disclosed in Note 12, "Commitments and Contingencies."
+We recorded rent expense of approximately \$1.3 million, \$1.2 million and \$1.3 million for the years ended October 31, 2018, 2017 and 2016, respectively.
+Future commitments of \$9.9 million under these lease arrangements are included in our operating lease commitments disclosed in Note 12, "Commitments and Contingencies."

-On February 20, 2017, we entered into a capital lease arrangement with the same related party to purchase a new manufacturing facility at HLP.
+On February 20, 2017, we entered into a capital lease arrangement with the same related party to purchase a new warehouse facility at HLP.
 This capital lease resulted in a non-cash increase in property, plant and equipment and a corresponding increase in debt, as more fully described at Note 8, "Debt and Capital Lease Obligations - Other Debt Instruments", included herewith.